What travel insurance do I need when visiting Malta?

 Maltese and English are spoken on an equal basis, so you won’t have any problem making yourself understood, especially in the capital.

 Malta uses the Euro and you will find plenty of banks and ATMs in Valletta.
-Bureaux de change are open every day except Sunday.
+Bureau de Change outlets are open every day except Sunday.

 Shops are generally open from 9am to 1pm and from 4 to 7pm.